-Other Exams and Screenings
+Other Exams and Screenings (All Grade Levels)

-Choose if applicable to your regional education service area: Students are required to undergo a risk assessment for type 2 diabetes at the same time the district screens students for hearing and vision issues, or for abnormal spinal curvatures.
+Students are required to undergo a risk assessment for type 2 diabetes at the same time the district screens students for hearing and vision issues, or for abnormal spinal curvatures.

 [Also see policy FFAA.]